High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Methodology

 \citet{Qiao2015Functional} and \citet{solea2021nonparametric} also use projection scores from a dimension reduction procedure.
-However, there are several key differences between our approach and their approaches.
+However, there are several key differences between our approach and theirs.
 First, although it is the most commonly used basis, we do not restrict ourselves to the FPCA basis, and instead consider a generic basis.
 This provides additional flexibility and allows us to explore the effect of the chosen basis on empirical performance.
-See Section~\ref{sec:th-ch-fun-basis} for details.
+See Section~\ref{sec:th-ch-fun-basis} for more details.
 Our methodology also differs in a second, more substantial way.
-Both \citet{Qiao2015Functional} and \citet{solea2021nonparametric} project each random function onto its own FPCA basis and consider the resulting projection scores for all subsequent tasks.
+Both \citet{Qiao2015Functional} and \citet{solea2021nonparametric} project each random function on its own FPCA basis and consider the resulting projection scores for all subsequent tasks.
 In contrast, when estimating the neighborhood of a specific node---rather than projecting each random function onto its own subspace---we project all random functions onto the same subspace.
-Said concretely, the subspace for estimating $\mathscr{N}_j$, $\bm{\phi_j}$, may differ from $\bm{\phi_k}$, the subspace used for estimating $\mathscr{N}_k$.
-However, when estimating $\mathscr{N}_j$ we use the projection scores for all functions projected onto a single basis $\bm{\phi_j}$.
+Concisely put, the subspace to estimate $\mathscr{N}_j$, $\bm{\phi_j}$, may differ from $\bm{\phi_k}$, the subspace used to estimate $\mathscr{N}_k$.
+However, when estimating $\mathscr{N}_j$ we use projection scores for all functions projected on a single basis $\bm{\phi_j}$.

 Intuitively, the advantage of this approach is that we can tailor the finite dimensional representation to maximize the information relevant to selecting the neighborhood of a specific node, $\mathscr{N}_j$.
 The FPCA basis for each random function maximizes the ``retained information'' for that random function.
-While there might be significant features of $g_{ik}(\cdot)$ that are captured by its FPCA basis, these features may not be relevant for estimating the neighborhood of a specific node $\mathscr{N}_j$.
-Ultimately, we ought to care more about how $g_{ik}(\cdot)$ behaves in the subspace spanned by $g_{ij}$'s FPCA basis, which captures $g_{i,Y}$'s variability, rather than the subspace spanned by its own FPCA basis.
+Although there may be significant features of $g_{ik}(\cdot)$ that are captured by its FPCA basis, these features may not be relevant to estimate the neighborhood of a specific node $\mathscr{N}_j$.
+Ultimately, we should care more about how $g_{ik}(\cdot)$ behaves in the subspace spanned by $g_{ij}$'s FPCA basis, which captures $g_{i,Y}$'s variability, rather than the subspace spanned by its own FPCA basis.
 We examine a theoretical justification in Section~\ref{sec:th-ch-fun-basis} and also illustrate the advantages in simulations.